denwilliams/ninjablock-bridge/README.md

 # ninjablock-bridge
-Now that Ninja Blocks is no more this project will enable you to utilise the Ninja Block to bridge RF433 messages to another system using webhooks and socket.io.
+Now that Ninja Blocks is no more this project will enable you to utilise the Ninja Block to bridge RF433 messages to another system using Socket.IO, MQTT, and webhooks (TBD).

 ## How Does It Work